Plan it Out: The Marketing Plan and Strategy

 The SWOT analysis is used to identify your company’s strengths and weaknesses in addition to opportunities and threats within your industry.
 An analysis like this is a simple but powerful tool for your business.
 It helps you build on what you do well, address what you're lacking, minimize risks, and take advantage of chances for success.

-When you identify and define your target market, note key industries that you want to target, if applicable, and detail your buyer personas.
+When you identify and define your target market, note the key industries you want to target, if applicable, and detail your buyer personas.
 It’s important to remember to provide as much information as possible when detailing your buyer persona.

 Before we move on, let’s talk about competitive analysis.
-And I know what you’re thinking - why would I research my competitors, I’m doing my own thing!
+And I know what you’re thinking - why would I research my competitors?
+I’m doing my own thing!
 Well, it’s crucial to analyze your competition so you don’t duplicate anything they’re doing.
-It also gives you some insight into what’s working and what’s not, so you don’t make the same mistakes.
+It also gives you some insight into what’s working and not, so you don’t make the same mistakes.

 Think of a marketing strategy as your “roadmap” to all things marketing when it comes to your business.
-Your marketing strategy should detail how you plan to move your potential customers through their “buyers journey,” aka the process buyers go through to become aware of, consider, evaluate, and decide to purchase a new product or service
+Your marketing strategy should detail how you plan to move your potential customers through their “buyers journey,” aka the process buyers go through to become aware of, consider, evaluate, and decide to purchase a new product or service.

 Luckily, all of this can be answered with the information you’ve collected in the previous parts of the marketing plan.
 Questions to consider here would be:

 How will this product solve the challenges described in your buyer persona description(s)?